Charging Your Tesla

 This adapter allows the bulky CHAdeMO connector to interface with the Tesla connector and supports high-speed charging at up to 50kW.

-Many chargers, such as the Tesla HPWC and third-party chargers have a tethered cable with a Type-2 connector that you can use without needing anything else, but in many locations, there are chargers with a Type-2 socket.
+Many chargers, such as the Tesla HPWC and third-party chargers have a tethered cable with a Type-2 connector that you can use without needing anything else, but in many locations, there are chargers with a Type-2 socket so you will have to supply your own.

 There are a number of suppliers that carry this cable for $200-300.
 You can also buy one from Tesla for $310.